RafaGago/base_library/readme.md

 * "test": -
 * "src": -

-Build on Linux (GCC)
+Build on Linux
 =================

-1. If you are planning to run the unit tests you need CMake, as cmocka uses it as its build system.
-It's mostly sure that every distro has a package for it.

-2. You need the "unzip" utility.
-On debian it's on the "unzip" package.

-3. Go to the "dependencies" folder and run the "prepare_dependencies.sh" script.
-Check that everything builds.

-4. Go to the "build/premake" folder and execute "./premake5 gmake".
-This generates the makefile.

-5. The makefile is now on the "build/linux" folder.
-If you specify "config=debug" yo will build debug binaries.
-Binaries are placed under "build/stage/linux".
+On debian based systems:

+> sudo apt install meson cmake

+To install to a intermediate directory

+> mkdir ninja_build
+> meson ninja_build --prefix=/ --buildtype=release
+> ninja -C ninja_build
+> DESTDIR=$(pwd)/base_lib_install ninja -C ninja_build install

+To install on your system directories

+> mkdir ninja_build
+> meson ninja_build --buildtype=release
+> ninja -C ninja_build
+> sudo ninja -C ninja_build install

 Build on Windows
 ===============

-1. If you are planning to run the unit tests you need CMake, as cmocka uses it as its build system.
+If you are planning to run the unit tests you need CMake, as cmocka uses it as its build system.

-2. Go to the "dependencies" folder and follow the instructions on the "prepare_dependencies_windows.txt" document.

-3. Go to the "build/premake" folder and execute "./premake5 vs2013".
-This generates the visual studio solution on "build/premake/windows".

-4. You can build either through the solution or through the "build/premake/build_vs2013.bat" script.
-Binaries are placed under "build/stage/windows".
+2. TODO